-Programme for Government & Collaborative Town Centre Health Check (CTCHC) Programme (Heritage Council) – October 2021
+Programme for Government & Collaborative Town Centre Health Check (CTCHC) Programme (Heritage Council) – From October 2021–

-“Our Town: Our Future” – Capturing the Voice of Children and Young People as they explore their role in revitalising Ireland’s Historic Town Centers.
+“Our Town: Our Future” – Capturing the Voice of Children and Young People as they explore their role in revitalising Ireland’s Historic Town Centres.

 Through engagement with schools, youth groups, students and adult stakeholders it is envisaged that: